Search

 • A DNS A/AAAA record with a wildcard for *.apps.<cluster_name>.<base_domain>.

 • A DNS A/AAAA record for each node in the cluster when using User Managed Networking, or the installation will not proceed.
-DNS A/AAAA records are required for each node in the cluster when using Cluster Managed Networking after installation is complete in order to connect to the cluster, but installation can proceed without the A/AAAA records when using Cluster Managed Networking.
+DNS A/AAAA records are required for each node in the cluster when using Cluster Managed Networking after installation is complete to connect to the cluster, but installation can proceed without the A/AAAA records when using Cluster Managed Networking.

 • A DNS PTR record for each node in the cluster if you want to boot with the preset hostname when using static IP addressing.
 Otherwise, the Assisted Installer has an automatic node renaming feature when using static IP addressing that will rename the nodes to their network interface MAC address.